iotaledger/susee-streams-poc/sensor/streams-poc-lib/README.md

 The *streams-poc-lib* provides C bindings for all functions needed in the SUSEE-Module (a.k.a. *Sensor*) to use IOTA Streams for energy meter data transmissions.

-This project contains the *streams-poc-lib* RUST library and a test application - implemented in the `main/main.c` file - to test the library functionality using a WIFI socket instead of a LoRaWAN connection
+This project contains the *streams-poc-lib* RUST library and a test application - implemented in the [main.c](./main/main.c) file - to test the library functionality using a WIFI socket instead of a LoRaWAN connection

 The API of the *streams-poc-lib* can be found in the file `components/streams-poc-lib/include/streams_poc_lib.h`

 An already build static library file for ESP32-C3 can be found here: `components/streams-poc-lib/lib/libstreams_poc_lib.a`

-The `main.c` file is build using the Espressif IDF (esp-idf) build process.
-The *streams-poc-lib* is build via cargo (RUST build tool and package manager) which is integrated into the CMake files of the esp-idf build system.
+The [main.c](./main/main.c) file is build using the Espressif IDF (esp-idf) build process.
+The *streams-poc-lib* is build via cargo
+(RUST build tool and package manager) which is integrated into the CMake files of the esp-idf build system.
 Using the Espressif build utils (e.g. *idf.py*) you don't need to care about the integrated RUST cargo build process.